TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_general.md

 The board can handle an input voltage up to 62v.

+{% include warning.html content="In industry, 30 volts is generally considered to be a conservative threshold value for dangerous voltage.
+The cautious person should regard any voltage above 30 volts as threatening, not relying on normal body resistance for protection against shock." %}

 ### Initial Installation

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an unidentified device.